solid/odi-governance/README.md

 ### **Proposed Governance Structure for Solid**

+This is the proposed governance structure for steering the work that the Open Data Institute (ODI) does in its work Stewarding Solid.
+It is open for a 3 week consultation phase, closing at 23:59PM GMT on February 28, 2025.

+If you would like to give feedback on this proposal, please open an issue on this repository.
+We ask that discussions take place in issues, and that no PRs are made to this document.
+Any required changes to this document will be made after the end of the consultation period.

 #### **ODI Governance Structure**

 Last October, ODI took responsibility for the stewardship of Solid.
 This means that Solid sits as an initiative within the ODI structure.